mosbymc/pointfree-js/README.md

 Currently in progress:
 - monoids and groups
-- semi-group factory for defining your own semi-groups
+- semi-group/monoid/group factory for defining your own semi-groups/monoids/groups
 - tests and refactoring of existing code base